-28-Mar Maintaining Integrity in the MATCH Model
+Maintaining Integrity in the MATCH Model Presenter: Katherine Corteselli, Ph.D.

-Presenter: Rachel Kim, Ph.D.

-During this session, interns will be presented with current recommendations for maintaining integrity in the MATCH model.
+During this session, trainees will be presented with current recommendations for maintaining integrity in the MATCH model.
 Clinical case discussion will be used to facilitate an understanding of integrity and the unique demands of a modular treatment.

-- Interns will be able to recount the components to MTCH integrity. - Interns will be able to describe ways to measure and assess MATCH integrity. - Interns will be able to describe their current integrity with active clients.
+- · Interns will be able to recount the components to MATCH integrity. - · Interns will be able to describe ways to measure and assess MATCH integrity. - Interns will be able to describe their current integrity with active clients.